-- a. the change in lease payments results in revised consideration for the lease that is substantially the same as, or less than, the consideration for the lease immediately preceding the change - b. any reduction in lease payments affects only payments originally due on or before 30 June 2021 (for example, a rent concession would meet this condition if it results in reduced lease payments on or before 30 June 2021 and increased lease payments that extend beyond 30 June 2021) - c. there is no substantive change to other terms and conditions of the lease.
+1. the change in lease payments results in revised consideration for the lease that is substantially the same as, or less than, the consideration for the lease immediately preceding the change

+- 2. any reduction in lease payments affects only payments originally due on or before 30 June 2022 (for example, a rent concession would meet this condition if it results in reduced lease payments on or before 30 June 2022 and increased lease payments that extend beyond 30 June 2022) and - 3. there is no substantive change to other terms and conditions of the lease.

-The practical expedient allows changes in lease payments resulting from the rent concession to be treated as a variable lease payment through the statement of profit or loss and other comprehensive income, rather than as a lease modification.
+The practical expedient allows changes in lease payments resulting from the rent concession to be treated as a variable lease payment through the statement of income and retained earnings, rather than as a lease modification.

-Trade and other payables
+13. Trade and other payables

+2022 2021

-Note 2021 \$ 2020 \$
+Note \$ \$

 CURRENT

-Trade payables 247,223 123,79
+Trade payables 410,550 247,223

-GST payable (a) (41,646) 248,390
+GST payable/(receivable) (a) 33,155 (41,646)

-Employee benefits 147,806 58,569
+Employee benefits 213,728 147,806

-Sundry payables and accrued expenses 15,070 -
+Sundry payables and accrued expenses 41,953 15,070

-368,453 430,752
+Total trade and other payables 699,386 368,453

 Trade and other payables are unsecured, non-interest bearing and are normally settled within 30 days.
-The carrying value of trade and other payables is considered a reasonable approximation of fair value due to the short-term nature of the balances.
+The carrying value of trade and other payables is considered a reasonable approximation of fair value due to the short term nature of the balances.